Skip to main content

 Treatments

-Skull base surgery is usually just one part of a larger treatment plan that may include medication, "watchful waiting" with periodic MRI imaging, Gamma Knife surgery and radiation therapy
+Skull base surgery is often one part of a larger treatment plan.
+Depending on your condition, your care may also include medication, “watchful waiting” with regular MRI scans, Gamma Knife surgery or radiation therapy.
+Our goal is to create a plan that fits your needs, protects healthy tissue and supports your quality of life.

-When performing skull base surgery, we prioritize minimizing your potential pain, risks, and recovery time.
-That's why our surgeons specialize in minimally invasive and endoscopic procedures.
-We can make surgical incisions roughly the size of a marble to remove tumors while sparing healthy tissue.
-Our tools include:
+When performing skull base surgery, we focus on minimizing pain, risks and recovery time.
+Our surgeons specialize in minimally invasive and endoscopic procedures, often using very small incisions to remove tumors while sparing healthy tissue.
+Advanced tools and techniques we use include:

 FAQs